nhatthanhlatao/shunkakinoki/wiki/habitbook/bad/before-sleep.md

 ## Milestone

-1. Phone is charged on the table
+1. Phone -> Charged on the table
-2. Meditation for 30 seconds
+2. Meditation -> 30 seconds
-3. Light is off
+3. Light -> Off